 Let’s take a look at how this 31% increase was actually achieved…

-This one move resulted in an additional $2,871 by the end of the year for the Optimized GP, or an additional 9.38%!
+Simply by taking advantage of the employer 401(k) match, the Optimized GP has an additional $2,871 by the end of the year, or an additional 9.38%!

 The Optimized GP also decided to max out the rest of his 401(k).
 If you’re thinking to yourself that maxing out the 401(k) is a stupid move since the GP will need to access that money long before traditional retirement age, check out this post I wrote over at my buddy Jim Collins’ site.
 There’s a nice and easy way for early retirees to tap into that money early without paying any fees (or taxes, if you plan properly).